 Common tactics abusive people use against their LGBTQ+ partners:

 - They may threaten to out their partner to people who do not know they are LGBTQ+.
 They may carry out this threat, wreaking havoc with their partner’s personal and professional life and sense of well-being and safety.

-- They may wield harmful stereotypes against their partner, for example, saying they do not look like the gender with which they identify.
+- They may wield harmful stereotypes against their partner.
+For example, saying they do not look like the gender with which they identify.

-- Abusive people may coerce their partners into sexual activity with which they are not comfortable, and justify it by saying, for example, that “all real lesbians have sex this way.”
+- Abusive people may coerce their partners into sexual activity with which they are not comfortable and justify it by saying, for example, that “all real lesbians have sex this way.”

-They may tell their partner that there is no help for them, and that no one will believe them, because of their LGBTQ+ identity.
+- They may tell their partner that there is no help for them and that no one will believe them because of their LGBTQ+ identity.

 - Both partners might not be legally recognized as parents of any children.
 One parent might have sole parental rights if the other parent has not legally adopted the children.
-The fear of losing children can be very real in this situation.
+The fear of losing children can be real in this situation.

-- In the face of recent gains toward more equal status under the law, there is pressure to present relationships within the community as loving and committed.
+- In the face of recent gains toward equal status under the law, there is pressure to present relationships within the community as loving and committed.
 In reality, no community is free from violence within relationships.

-At MCEDV, it is our firm belief that not only do all people impacted by abuse deserve help and support, but that all forms of oppression are related, and that to address the gender oppression that causes domestic violence we must also address the oppression that has harmed LGBTQ+ people for millennia.
+At MCEDV, our firm belief that not only do all people impacted by abuse deserve help and support but that all forms of oppression are related.
+To address the gender oppression that causes domestic violence, we must also address the oppression that has harmed LGBTQ+ people for millennia.

-At the Coalition, we provide ongoing training and technical assistance to build our members’ capacity to serve LGBTQ+ survivors, and we collaborate with partners, including the Maine Coalition Against Sexual Assault, the Maine Health Equity Alliance, and others to collaboratively address the systemic barriers that face LGBTQ+ survivors.
+At the Coalition, we provide ongoing training and technical assistance to build our members’ capacity to serve LGBTQ+ survivors.
+We collaborate with partners, including the Maine Coalition Against Sexual Assault, the Maine Health Equity Alliance, and others to collaboratively address the systemic barriers that face LGBTQ+ survivors.